-- 1. We will have in place a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 2.
+- We will have in place a Code of Conduct which should, amongst other things, 1. include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 2.
 This will include how school manage low level concerns.